 As the Book Selection Committee reviews books and manuscripts for PJ Library, it asks:

-- Is this story suited for children between the ages of six months and eight years?
+- Is this story suited for children between the ages of zero and eight years?

 - Is the text (and illustrations, if available) engaging for young children and their parents?